akaliutau/gitlab-automation/README.md

 # Building image for GitLab Runner

-First for convinience create env variables `GITLAB_USERNAME` and `GITLAB_PASSWORD` to hold GitLab's docker registry creds (note, this is not the secure place to hold secrets):
+First for convinience create env variables `GITLAB_USERNAME`, `GITLAB_PASSWORD` to hold GitLab's docker registry creds (note, this is not the secure place to hold secrets and consider using providers); set docker registry url via `export GITLAB_DOCKER_REGISTRY=registry.gitlab.com`:

 ```
 sudo nano ~/.profile